-Halesworth has a relaxed pace of life as befits a Suffolk market town established for over a thousand years, but beneath this calm exterior there is plenty of activity.
+Halesworth has a relaxed pace of life as befits a Suffolk market town established for over a thousand years, but beneath this calm exterior there is plenty of local activity, with many vibrant clubs, groups and organisations, which all help to enhance the town's community feel.
+In recent years enthusiastic volunteers have ensured repeated success for Halesworth in the Anglia in Bloom awards, as well as beautifying the town with floral displays.

 Halesworth is twinned with both Bouchain in France and Eitorf in Germany.
 An enthusiastic Twinning Association arranges reciprocal visits.